donaldmonk/donaldmonk.github.io/about.md

 <img class="col one right" src="/img/prof_pic.jpg">

 <br/>
-Don, write your biography here.
-Tell the world about yourself.
-Link to your favorite <a href="http://reddit.com" target="blank">subreddit</a>.
+Don is an accounting professor at the Sy Syms School of Business at Yeshiva University.
+During his Ph.D. at Tulane University, he took leave to work as a Research Fellow for the Securities and Exchange Commission in what is now called the Division of Economic and Risk Analysis.
+Don’s research is in the areas of financial accounting and corporate finance with particular focus on disclosure and valuation.
+He has published work in the Journal of Financial Economics and serves as a referee for various academic journals.
+Talk to him for more than a few minutes and you’ll surely hear the remnants of his southern accent.

 You can put a picture in, too.
 The code is already in, just name your picture "prof_pic.jpg" and put it in the img folder.

 Link to your social media connections, too.
 This theme is set up to use <a href="http://fortawesome.github.io/Font-Awesome/" target="blank">Font Awesome icons</a>, like the ones below.
 Add your facebook, twitter, linkedin, or just disable all of them.